Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 I made the huge mistake of listening to the clerk at my local liquour store who adviced me to buy this... my god what do they make this with? is like pure rubbing alcohol.
 I had one zip and left the bottle almost full on the bottom shelf of my minibar as decoration.
 Never again.

-This is my favorite Rum when I can find it!
-Truly pirate Rum with it's simple old school bottle and label.
+This is my favorite Rum!
+Dry agricole rum made from sugarcane juice not molasses in Haiti.
+Bright flavor, not too fancy just good rum.
+True pirate Rum with it's simple old school bottle and label.
 Smooth with a little bite, I like to drink it straight out of the bottle, arrrrrrr.
 Clean liquor never a headache from this stuff.

 N- Soft and quiet, with light ashy smoke breeze thru from a distance, bonfire, phenol charred notes and plenty of sea salts (doesn't it sounds familiar?)
 Cognac (a vsop) mixed with water alike, which is quite nice.
 Despite the quiet nature, appeared rounded, serious with fine oak fragrant, probably from a refill brandy cask.
 (19/25)